G1 Therapeutics to Participate in the 22nd Annual Needham Virtual Healthcare Conference

-RESEARCH TRIANGLE PARK, N.C., April 11, 2023 (GLOBE NEWSWIRE) -- G1 Therapeutics, Inc. GTHX, a commercial-stage oncology company, today announced that G1's Chief Executive Officer Jack Bailey and other members of the Executive Team will participate in a fireside chat during the 22nd Annual Needham Virtual Healthcare Conference.
+/EIN News/ -- RESEARCH TRIANGLE PARK, N.C., April 11, 2023 (GLOBE NEWSWIRE) -- G1 Therapeutics, Inc. (Nasdaq: GTHX), a commercial-stage oncology company, today announced that G1’s Chief Executive Officer Jack Bailey and other members of the Executive Team will participate in a fireside chat during the 22nd Annual Needham Virtual Healthcare Conference.
 The fireside chat will take place on Tuesday April 18th at 1:30 PM EDT.

 This meeting is being held virtually; the webcast of the event will be accessible on the Events & Presentations page of http://www.g1therapeutics.com.